triet1102/Kerberos/README.md

 2. Client decrypt the encrypted message contains the Tickettgs:
   **./client**
     **client_key message_encrypted**
-3. A ticket granting server that must be called from the command line as follows:
+3. A ticket granting server **(suppose this is server TGS1)** that must be called from the command line as follows:
   **./tgt**
     **IDc ADc IDv Tickettgs**
-4. A server providing a service, which must be able to be called from the command line as follows:
+4. A server providing a service **(suppose this is server V1)**, which must be able to be called from the command line as follows:
   **./serveur**
     **IDc ADc TicketV**